gohugoio/hugo/content/templates/partials.md

 It's not a requirement to have this, but in practice it's very convenient to split out common template portions into a partial template that can be included anywhere.
 As you create the rest of your templates you will include templates from the /layout/partials directory.

-Hugo doesn't know anything about partials, it's simply a convention that you may likely find beneficial.
+Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.

+In fact theme developers may want to include a few partials with empty html files in the theme just so end users have an easy place to inject their customized content.

 I've found it helpful to include a header and footer template in